epfl-dlab/WikiHist.html/4_docker_images/README.md

 ```

 ## Testing the Docker image
 After building the image, the following steps explain how it can be tested with a sample from the XML dump.
+This test assumes that all the prevous steps have been done successfully, for test of the whole process without following all the steps please refer to the main [read me](https://github.com/epfl-dlab/enwiki_history_to_html) and this [script](https://github.com/epfl-dlab/enwiki_history_to_html/blob/master/quick_run.sh).

-* Download an XML sample file from [here](https://ia601000.us.archive.org/0/items/enwiki-20190301-scripts-and-metadata_dlab/sample.xml) and store the file in a directory called `data`, also inside the `data` directory create:
+1. Download an XML sample file from [here](https://ia601000.us.archive.org/0/items/enwiki-20190301-scripts-and-metadata_dlab/sample.xml) and store the file in a directory called `data`, also inside the `data` directory create:
-- a directory named `results` (`data/results`)
+* a directory named `results` (`data/results`)
-- a directory inside `results` named `sample.xml` (`data/results/sample.xml`)
+* a directory inside `results` named `sample.xml` (`data/results/sample.xml`)

-* Run the MediaWiki image
+2. Run the MediaWiki image
 ```
 docker run --name mediawiki --network my_network -v $(pwd)/data:/var/www/html/data -dit ic-registry.epfl.ch/mediawiki_docker/mediawiki_final
 ```

-* Run the main process
+3. Run the main process
 ```
 docker exec -it mediawiki /bin/bash
 ```